Rich Handler

-Richard B. "Rich" Handler (born May 23, 1961) is an American businessman, and chief executive officer (CEO) of Jefferies Group since 2001; one of the longest-serving CEOs on Wall Street.
-Handler is also the CEO of Jefferies Financial Group, Inc, a diversified financial services company.
+Richard B. "Rich" Handler (born May 23, 1961) is an American businessman and chief executive officer (CEO) of Jefferies since 2001, making him the longest-serving CEO on Wall Street.

 Early life and education

 The son of Alan and Jane Handler, Richard Handler grew up in New Jersey, graduating in 1979 from Pascack Hills High School in Montvale.
 He received a BA in economics from the University of Rochester magna cum laude in 1983 and an MBA from Stanford University in 1987.
 Prior to Jefferies, he was an investment banker at First Boston and later he worked for Michael Milken at Drexel Burnham Lambert in the high-yield bond department.
+Handler is Jewish.